 When choosing a suitable grade, quality is essential.
 You can go for a grade that has good corrosive resistance, is readily available, is low in cost and has good quality.
 Austenitic is a suitable choice in terms of quality, but it is more expensive than other variants, making it not readily available.

 With a vast range of quality stainless steel materials, we at RapidDirect offer our numerous clients around the globe their money’s worth.
-This is not only in superior materials but also professional finishing solutions that guarantee you have the best quality for use for your projects.
+This is not only in superior materials but also in professional finishing solutions that guarantee you have the best quality for use for your projects.
 Consequently, we are one of China’s leading online rapid prototyping service providers.

-In addition to having a competent and devoted team of experts who work around the clock to ensure optimum satisfaction to our clients.
+In addition to having a competent and devoted team of experts who work around the clock to ensure optimum satisfaction for our clients.
 We offer superior CNC Machining, 3D Printing production services, Sheet Metal Fabrication, and Injection Molding services to actualize your project needs.

-Common Uses and Application of Stainless Steel
+Common Uses and Applications of Stainless Steel

 Stainless steel has a wide range of applications in many industries.
 Below are some uses of stainless steel products made from rapid prototyping.